duramaanu/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that changes the group owner to school for the file hello Script that changes owner to vincent & group owner to staff Script that changes owner and grp owner of _hello to vincent & staff
+Script that changes the group owner to school for the file hello Script that changes owner to vincent & group owner to staff Script that changes owner and grp owner of _hello to vincent & staff Script that changes the owner of file hello to betty